femtotrader/pandas_datareaders_unofficial/README.md

 DataReaders are objects to fetch data from remote source (Google Finance, Yahoo Finance, FRED, FamaFrench, World Bank...) see http://pandas.pydata.org/pandas-docs/stable/remote_data.html

 This project is an unofficial rewrite of DataReaders using [requests](http://www.python-requests.org/) also called "HTTP for Humans".
+But it can be easy to use classic `urlopen` using this code.

 see https://github.com/pydata/pandas/issues/8713